Allan Legere: Trial and conviction

-Legere was held in this jail in downtown Fredericton during his 1990–91 trial.
-It later became a science museum.
+Legere was held in York County Jail in downtown Fredericton during his 1990–91 trial.
+In 1999, the 157-year-old jail was repurposed as Science East, a local science museum.

 In August 1990, Legere was convicted on charges pertaining to his escape, and sentenced to an additional nine years.
 His trial for the murders began with an indictment in November of that year.
-Legere's trial featured the first Canadian uses of DNA profiling to convict rather than exonerate; in November 1991, Legere was convicted of the murders committed while he had been at large.
+Legere's trial featured the first Canadian uses of DNA profiling to convict rather than exonerate; in November 1991, Legere was convicted of the four murders committed while he had been at large.